nipype/nipype2pydra/nipype2pydra/pkg_gen/resources/templates/related-packages/fileformats-extras/README.rst

     :target: https://github.com/nipype/pydra-freesurfer/actions/workflows/ci-cd.yaml

-This is a extras module for the `fileformats-medimage-CHANGEME <https://github.com/nipype/pydra-CHANGEME/>`__ fileformats extension package, which provides additional functionality to format classes (i.e. aside from basic identification and validation), such as conversion tools, metadata parsers, sample data generators, etc...
+This is a extras module for the `fileformats-vendor-CHANGEME <https://github.com/nipype/pydra-CHANGEME/>`__ fileformats extension package, which provides additional functionality to format classes (i.e. aside from basic identification and validation), such as conversion tools, metadata parsers, sample data generators, etc...